 Telegram has open code to the developers so that they can build something around Telegram quickly using their API.
 They have released their API for Android, Linux & also some code for the iOS devices for developers to integrate.
 The telegram has given a detailed guideline on important security checks for developing Telegram client applications.

 These will help to get improving Telegram integration in other apps or on to their cloud messaging feature – eventually benefiting the end-users some or the other way for making the shift.

 Telegram support quick chat with their support team right from the device itself (in Telegram go to Settings — Ask a question), although, they may or may not respond to your query in real-time, but at least you’re sure about receipt of your query & the same support window also shows if when the support was online.
 The Telegram support team’s contact number is +333.

 9] More capacity, most unlimited

 The telegram is offering 200 members to be added in any group, whereas; WhatsApp has set a limit of up to 50 users per group.
 Telegram also offers an unlimited size of media attachments & unlimited chat messages.
-Both offer sharing photos, videos, location, documents etc.
+Both offer sharing photos, videos, locations, documents, etc.

 Telegram also shows the number of online users in a Group conversation.
-This doesn’t show who exactly are online, however, it can surely spice-up most group conversations, or anything related to shorter deadlines such as a night out plans can be discussed in short time, when we know most people are online at the same time.
+This doesn’t show who exactly is online, however, it can surely spice-up most group conversations, or anything related to shorter deadlines such as a night out plans can be discussed in a short time when we know most people are online at the same time.